 When someone you know is looking for a job, it is natural to want to help.
 However, you may not know where to start or how to be helpful.
 The good news is that everyone can be helpful when someone you know is looking for a job, and what they typically want from you is well within your reach.

-Someone looking for a job typically isn’t expecting you to show them how to do their job search, and they are most likely not looking for a coach.
-Many job-search experts with the most effective recommendations have already provided excellent resources for finding employment, many of which have been shared by job-search experts.
+Someone looking for a job typically isn’t expecting you to show them how to do their job search, and they may not be looking for a career coach.
+There are lots of excellent resources for finding employment, many of which have been shared by job-search experts.
 Community resources, YouTube videos, Google searches, books, and current articles are all fantastic resources for this kind of information.
 If the person asks you for advice on conducting their job search, it is best to help them find those existing resources.
 For example, the Employment Services website has many great resources and articles to help someone learn how to effectively job search.

 You can be helpful to anyone looking for a job.
-Start with being sensitive to the challenges they might be experiencing.
+Start with being sensitive to the challenges they might be experiencing during their unemployment.
 Then understand their needs and interests, share job leads and contacts that match their interests, and help them find reliable job-search information.
 You can always pray for guidance from Heavenly Father, and He will help you know what to do.